MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/Deploy-a-Network-Controller-using-VMM.md

     The ``servicename`` is the name you used when you configured and deployed the service.
 See step 1 under [Configure and deploy the service](#CandD).
 8. On the **Review Certificates** page, a connection is made to the network controller virtual machine to retrieve the certificate.
 Verify that the certificate shown is the one you expect.
 Ensure you select the **These certificates have been reviewed and can be imported to the trusted certificate storebox** check box.
 Click **Next**.

 9. On the next screen, click **Scan Provider** to connect to your service and list the properties and their status.
-This is also a good test of whether or not the service was created correctly, and that youâ€™re using the right connect string to connect to it.
+This is also a good test of whether or not the service was created correctly, and that you’re using the right connect string to connect to it.
 Examine the results, and when it completes successfully click **Next**.

 10. Configure the Host Group in VMM that your network controller will manage.
 Click **Next**.